microsoft/surface-duo-compose-samples/ExtendedCanvas/README.md

 This sample is built with Jetpack Compose, the new UI framework in Android.

-## Prerequisites

-- Jetpack Compose version: `1.0.0-alpha10`

-- Kotlin version: `1.4.21`

-- Gradle version: `6.8-rc-5`

-- Android Gradle plugin version: `7.0.0-alpha04`

-- Android Studio version: `Arctic Fox 3.1 Canary 4`

-- AndroidX WindowManager version: `1.0.0-alpha01`

 ## Getting Started

 To learn how to load apps on the Surface Duo emulator, see the [documentation](https://docs.microsoft.com/dual-screen/android), and follow [the blog](https://devblogs.microsoft.com/surface-duo).

 ## Features

-The sample showcases how to build [Extended Canvas](https://docs.microsoft.com/en-us/dual-screen/introduction#extended-canvas) app pattern in Jetpack Compose.
+The sample showcases how to build [Extended Canvas](https://docs.microsoft.com/dual-screen/introduction#extended-canvas) app pattern in Jetpack Compose.

 ![Single portrait](screenshots/1.png)